bitfoundation/bitplatform/docs/bit-server-side-web-api.md

 Using bit you'll get more benefits from web api.
 This includes following:

 1. We've configured web api on top of [owin](http://owin.org).
-Owin stands for "Open web interface for .NET".
-We've developed codes to make sure your app works well on following workloads:
+Owin stands for "Open web interface for .NET" and allows your code to work almost anywhere.
+We've developed extra codes to make sure your app works well on following workloads:
     - ASP.NET/IIS on windows server & azure web/app services
     - ASP.NET Core/Kestrel on Windows & Linux Servers
     - Self host windows services & azure web jobs